charlineshen/AC215_CryCryBaby/README.md

 (5) `src/preprocessing/docker-shell.sh` - This shell file grabs credentials from GCP and automates the execution of Dockerfile.

+**Mock Submission**
 ***To open the container:***
+0. Send an email to charlineshen@g.harvard.edu with your email address associated with your GCP account.
+We would add you as an editor to our GCP project.
 1. [Login GCP, select ac215-project-400018, start the VM instance]
-1. Open a GCP terminal, change directory into /home/charlineshen/AC215_CryCryBaby/src/preprocessing folder
+2. Open a GCP terminal, change directory into /home/charlineshen/AC215_CryCryBaby/src/preprocessing folder
-2. Run `docker-shell.sh` using command: sudo sh docker-shell.sh
+3. Run `docker-shell.sh` using command: `sudo sh docker-shell.sh`
-3. Inside the container, run preprocessing using command: python cli.py
+4. Inside the container, run preprocessing using command: `python cli.py`
+5. `cli.py` would download audio files from GCP bucket, transform audio files into spectrograms(matrices in .txt files), and then upload the processed files to GCP bucket.
+You could observe the updates in Cloud Storage - Buckets in your GCP project.
+6. Stop VM instance!

 **Container 2**
 TO BE UPDATED